MicrosoftDocs/cpp-docs.tr-tr/docs/cppcx/platform-writeonlyarray-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Dizideki ilk öğe için bir işaretçi.
+Dizideki ilk öğeiçin bir işaretçi.

 ### <a name="remarks"></a>Açıklamalar

-Bu Yineleyici, dizideki öğeler üzerinde çalışmak için gibi `std::sort` STL algoritmalarıyla birlikte kullanılabilir.
+Bu yineleyici, dizideki öğeler üzerinde çalışmak `std::sort` gibi STL algoritmaları ile kullanılabilir.

-## <a name="data"></a>WriteOnlyArray::D ata özelliği
+## <a name="writeonlyarraydata-property"></a><a name="data"></a>WriteOnlyArray::Data Özellik

-Veri arabelleğinin işaretçisi.
+Veri arabelleği için işaretçi.

 ### <a name="syntax"></a>Sözdizimi